csbyun96/nsw-market-and-stores-analysis/README.md

-# Forecasting the Turnover of Markets and Stores in New South Wales
+# Forecasting the Turnover of Markets and Stores in New South Wales - R

 The project focuses on forecasting the turnover of markets and stores in New South Wales using time series data.
 To achieve this, compared three popular decomposition methods: Additive, X-11, and STL.